Welcome to School Entrance Tests’ 11 plus exam practice for specific grammar schools and grammar school region.

 Have a look at some example ‘missing letters’ questions below.

-B) Maths FCSE 11+ test practice
+Maths FCSE 11+ test tips

 The FSCE 11 plus maths paper will test your child’s knowledge from Year 5 of the Key Stage 2 maths curriculum.
-This covers the following topics:

 Number and place value: round numbers, negative numbers, and Roman numerals